Ontario’s fish stocking program

-You can learn which fish species and locations were stocked with the Fish ON-Line tool, or if you are unable to access stocking information from the Fish ON-Line tool contact your nearest ministry district office.
+You can learn which fish species and locations were stocked with the Fish ON-Line tool, or if you are unable to access stocking information from the Fish ON-Line tool contact your nearest ministry work centre.

 Fish stocking improves recreational fishing by:

 - Providing chances to catch popular sport fish like Walleye, salmon and trout

 - Allowing for longer seasons or higher catch limits in some areas